-As most ectomorphs I have calf muscles with extremely high insertions (long Achilles tendons).
-As a result my lower legs and ankles have always been skinny looking.
-Of course, I never really cared about that until I actually got involved in this muscle game, which turned out to be a very peculiar battle through which I learned a lot about the world.
+As most ectomorphs, I have calf muscles with extremely high insertions (long Achilles tendons).
+As a result, my lower legs and ankles have always been skinny looking.
+Naturally, my awareness of this fact increased when I joined the muscle game.

-Anyway, high calves just can’t grow in 99% of the cases I have observed.
-There’s overwhelming evidence suggesting that calf growth is at least 90% genetic and long tendons tend to kill all hypertrophy plans.
+Sadly, high calves just can’t grow in the cases I have observed.
+There’s overwhelming evidence suggesting that calf growth is at least 90% genetic.

 ARE HIGH CALVES BUILT FOR SPEED?

-Some, if not all, of the best sprinters in the universe have tremendously short calf muscles.
-In the photo below you can see the lower leg muscles of the legendary sprinter Shawn Crawford.
+Most sprinters have tremendously short calf muscles.
+In the photo below you can see the lower leg muscles of the sprinter Shawn Crawford.

-Pay special attention how short they are and how long the Achilles tendon is.
-This makes his lower legs look like two fragile sticks, but of course they are not.
+Pay special attention to the length of the muscle.
+Similar insertions make his lower legs look like two fragile sticks even though they are not.

 Hey, NattyOrNot, do you even sprint?

 I have a perfect body for sprinting.
-Ironically, the only time I have actually exerted some sprinting efforts was when I was trying to get out of my permabulking state.
+Ironically, the only time I have actually exerted some sprinting effort was when I was trying to get out of my permabulking state.

 Anyway, I remember my fat gut bouncing up and down while I was running as fast as I could.
 The next day my hamstrings felt like they have endured some kind of medieval torture.
 This is probably the most profound soreness I have ever experience in my whole life.
-My calves, however, behaved as if nothing has happened.
-This proves once again that the true sprinting speed comes from the posterior chain which is the reason you will never meet a sprinter with poor rear development.
+My calves, however, behaved as if nothing had happened.
+This proves once again that the true sprinting speed comes from the posterior chain which is the reason you will never meet a sprinter with underdeveloped glutes and hamstrings.

 WHAT ABOUT PROFESSIONAL BODYBUILDERS?

-There are many more facts proving that high calves are extremely unlikely to grow at all.
+There are even more facts showing that high calves are extremely unlikely to grow.
 A good example would be professional bodybuilders like Dennis Wolf and Johnnie Jackson.
-They are both massive, but still have poor calf development.
+They are both massive and yet their calfs are underdeveloped.

-It would be naive to believe that bodybuilders, who do some of the craziest things on the planet to gain muscle mass, would have small calves because “they don’t train them right.”
-Don’t you think a professional bodybuilder and his trainers are more educated on the subject than the average gym rat reading FLEX?
+It would be naive to believe that bodybuilders (people doing the craziest things on the planet to gain muscle mass) would have small calves because “they don’t train them right.”

-Bodybuilders with small calves are well aware there are teenage girls who have bigger lower legs.
+Bodybuilders with small calves are well aware of the fact that there are teenage girls with bigger lower legs.

-Everybody knows that your traps and shoulders blow up when you are on steroids.
-Well, the same obviously does not hold true for the lower leg.
-That explains why even the insane steroid dosages used by professional bodybuilder fail to produce the needed growth.
-Steroids cannot elongate your muscles and change your insertions and genetics.
+Everybody knows that your traps and shoulders blow up when you are on gear.
+Well, the same obviously does not hold true for the lower legs.
+Consequently, even the insane steroid dosages of professional bodybuilders fail to produce the needed growth.

 What about fat people?
-They told me if I get fat as hell, my calves would get monstrous?
+They told me that if I get fat as hell, my calves will get monstrous…

-If you have calves with high insertions and thin ankles, you are most likely an ectomorph with a small frame (not to be confused with being short), which means that you are less likely to be extremely fat and reach something like 30% + body fat.
+If you have calves with high insertions and thin ankles, you are most likely an ectomorph with a small frame (not to be confused with being short).
+This means that you are less likely to reach something like 30% body fat.

-Anyway, you can still get fat as hell if you are willing to eat a ton.
+You can still get fat as hell if you are willing to eat a ton, though.
 Guess what will happen?
-You will just have one big fat gut.
+You will acquire a big fat gut.
 Your calves will remain small as far as actual muscle size is concerned.
 Water and fat do not count.

 Does this mean that I should give up on having huge calves?

 You could do anything you want, but if they are puny because of genetics, they will remain small.
-As you can seen there is plenty of evidence showing exactly that.
+As you can see, there is plenty of evidence pointing in that direction.

-The only exception I have ever seen to the rule is Michael Lockett.
-He also has high calves, but they are very well developed.
-But even in his case, you can see they are relatively weak compared to the rest of him.
+The only exception that I have ever seen to the rule is Michael Lockett.
+He also has high calves, but they are very well-developed.
+But even in his case, you can see that they are relatively weak compared to the rest of him.

-But Arnold says I need to work on my calves for 500 hours before complaining…
+But Arnold says that I need to work on my calves for 500 hours before complaining…

 Oh, brother!
 Don’t say!

 I know the story.
-Arnold had shit calves, took river photos to hide them, then trained under the wing of Reg Park and returned with water melons.
-The truth, however, is as follows: Arnold never had really weak calves.
-They were pretty fine and with good insertions, which is why they responded so well to training.
+Arnold had small calves, took river photos to hide them, then trained under the wing of Reg Park and returned with water melons.
+The truth, however, is as follows: Arnold never had truly weak calves.
+They were average and with good insertions, which is why they responded so well to training.

 Don’t be sad!

-There is no need to obsess over things like that though.
-At the end of the day, there are much more serious issues than the size of your calves.
+At the end of the day, there are more serious issues than the size of your calves.
 Trust me, you will get over it.
-Time heals such small wounds quite easily.
-Go lift!